-May 30, 2012.
-Based on the valuation effective as of April 15, 2012 that determined fair market value to be \$18.67 per share and a review of our key financial and business information and developments, including the introduction of new functionality and certain key operating metrics, as well as the continued growth in our revenue and customer base, and the filing of our registration statement for our initial public offering, our board of directors determined that no event had occurred subsequent to the date of the April 15, 2012 valuation report that would materially affect the value of the Company as set forth in such valuation.
-Our board of directors determined not to grant VARs with an exercise price that exceeded fair market value, and, therefore, approved grants with an exercise price of \$18.67 per share.
+May 1-18, 2012.
+Based on the valuation effective as of December 15, 2011 that deemed fair market value to be \$16.67 per share and a review of our key financial and business information and developments, particularly the introduction of new functionality and certain key operating metrics, as well as the continued growth in our revenue and customer base, and progress we made in preparing for the initial filing of our initial public offering and the completion of such filing on May 14, 2012, our board of directors approved grants with an exercise price of \$18.67 per share.
 Our board of directors did not consider the probability of completing a sale or merger or completing a dissolution or liquidation when determining the fair value and exercise price, as those scenarios were not considered likely in the near term.

-June 4-11, 2012.
-Based on the valuation effective as of April 15, 2012 that determined fair market value to be \$18.67 per share and a review of our key financial and business information and developments, including the introduction of new functionality and certain key operating metrics, as well as the continued growth in our revenue and customer base, our board of directors determined that no event had occurred subsequent to the date of the April 15, 2012 valuation report that would materially affect the value of the Company as set forth in such valuation.
-Our board of directors determined not to grant VARs with an exercise price that exceeded fair market value, and, therefore, approved grants with an exercise price of \$18.67 per share.
+May 30, 2012.
+Based on the valuation effective as of April 15, 2012 that determined fair market value to be \$18.67 per share and a review of our key financial and business information and developments, particularly the introduction of new functionality and certain key operating metrics, as well as the continued growth in our revenue and customer base, and the filing of our registration statement for our initial public offering, our board of directors approved grants with an exercise price of \$18.67 per share.
 Our board of directors did not consider the probability of completing a sale or merger or completing a dissolution or liquidation when determining the fair value and exercise price, as those scenarios were not considered likely in the near term.

-June 18-25, 2012.
-On May 30, 2012, the Company authorized grants with an exercise price of \$18.67 to two individuals who had not yet commenced employment, with such grants to be effective upon their respective employment start dates.
-Based on the valuation effective as of June 15, 2012 that determined fair market value to be \$20.00 per share and a review of our key financial and business information and developments, including the introduction of new functionality and certain key operating metrics, as well as the continued growth in our revenue and customer base, our board of directors has determined that on the respective employment start dates of June 18, 2012 and June 25, 2012 for the two employees, the fair market value per share of our common stock was \$20.00.
+June 2012.
+Based on the valuation effective as of April 15, 2012 that determined fair market value to be \$18.67 per share and a review of our key financial and business information and developments, particularly the introduction of new functionality and certain key operating metrics, as well as the continued growth in our revenue and customer base, and the filing of our registration statement for our initial public offering, our board of directors approved grants with an exercise price of \$18.67 per share.
 Our board of directors did not consider the probability of completing a sale or merger or completing a dissolution or liquidation when determining the fair value and exercise price, as those scenarios were not considered likely in the near term.
-We are in the process of taking action to increase the per share exercise price for each of these grants to \$20.00.